MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sensors/testing-sensor-explorer.md

 ### Jitter Test

 Calculates the maximum difference in sensor readings during a period of time, compared with the initial reading.
 A numeric value will be displayed at the end of the test.

+### Resolution Noise Density Test

+This test checks actual sensor resolution and noise of the physical accelerometer sensor in the device.
+A numeric value will be displayed at the end of the test.

 ## How to monitor your sensors